AP sources: UNC in talks with Mack Brown to be next coach

 RALEIGH, N.C.
 (AP) — Mack Brown turned around North Carolina’s football program once before, and the Tar Heels believe he could do it again.

+Earlier in the day two people with knowledge of the situation told the AP the school was negotiating with Brown.
+One of the people said the deal was being finalized.

-North Carolina has moved quickly to replace Larry Fedora, who was fired on Sunday after seven seasons.
+North Carolina moved quickly to replace Larry Fedora, who was fired on Sunday after seven seasons.

 The 67-year-old Brown coached the Tar Heels from 1988-97 before spending 16 seasons at Texas.
 His last two teams at North Carolina finished ranked in the top 10 nationally.